 To see how well Sync handled backups and downloads, I decided to run a few speed tests using a 3.6GB folder with a mixture of photos, documents, and videos over the course of a few days.
 I wanted to know whether the time of day affected the upload speeds, and also ran a weekend test to see if I noticed any speed changes.

-Using the web app, I tested speeds on Tuesday at 9:30 a.m., Thursday at 5:00 p.m., and Saturday at 2:00 p.m.
-My Wi-Fi speeds stayed around 170Mbps for both uploads and downloads during each test, which I was able to confirm by running a standard Wi-Fi speed test.
+I conducted speed tests using the web app on Tuesday at 9:30 a.m., Thursday at 5:00 p.m., and Saturday at 2:00 p.m.
+Throughout each test, both the upload and download speeds consistently averaged around 170Mbps on my Wi-Fi.
+To validate these results, I also performed a standard Wi-Fi speed test.

 During my Tuesday morning test, I kept an eye out for bandwidth throttling but didn’t experience anything noticeable.
 My entire 3.6GB folder uploaded in 51 minutes and 8 seconds.
 Although it wasn’t the fastest upload I’ve encountered, I wouldn’t consider it slow, either.
 Sync has a helpful progress bar that shows the progress of the upload at a glance.